graphql/dataloader/README.md

 In many applications, a web server using DataLoader serves requests to many different users with different access permissions.
-It may be dangerous to use one cache across many users, and is encouraged to create a new cache per request:
+It may be dangerous to use one cache across many users, and is encouraged to create a new DataLoader per request:

 ```js